Complex invariants of poristic Steiner 4-chains: Algebraic relations between invariants

 \section{\textbf{Algebraic relations between invariants}}

-We proceed by discussing the algebraic relations between the invariant bending moments.
+We proceed by discussing the algebraic relations between the invariant moments.
 As will be explained in the proof of Theorem \ref{main2} below, the existence of such relations follows from some general results.
 To make our exposition more clear we begin by discussing in some detail the first of such relations for $n=4$.
 According to \cite{scta}, in this case there are three invariant bending moments $I_i, i=1,2,3$ and they all are expressed by symmetric polynomials in two variables $(A, a)$.
 By a fundamental algebraic theorem on algebraic dependence of polynomials there exists an algebraic relation between $I_1, I_2$ and $I_3$.
 It turns out that in our case this relation is especially simple.
 Namely, the third bending moment is expressed as a polynomial in the first two bending moments.
-The exact form of this relation is given in our first main result.
+The exact form of this relation was given in \cite{dia}. \begin{thm} With the above notations and assumptions one has: